 Most people will probably frown at options 3 & 4, and many of us won’t have the luxury of option 1.
 Option 2, good luck because the odds are not in your favor.
 People don’t have much saved for retirement because they never set a goal.
 Plus, we have no clue how much money we are going to need in retirement.

 There are so many variables that you simply can’t plan for, but as a starting point, search “retirement calculator” in your internet browser and play around with the numbers.
 At least that’s a start.
 But just to put things in perspective, let’s do some simple math concerning the amount of money we’re all going to need in retirement.
 The rule of 219 is not widely discussed, but here’s how you get the number.
 The rule assumes:

 - you and a spouse/partner/significant other (2 people)

 - there are 365 days in a year

 Thus 2 x 3 x 5 x 20 x 365 = $219,000.
-Obviously every meal you eat won’t be $5, you may not have a spouse in retirement, and you may live longer than 20 years in retirement.
-This rule clearly makes a ton of assumptions, however it is definitely easy to understand.
-The alternative, trying to determine your retirement number by conducting a time value of money calculation.
+Obviously, every meal you eat won’t be $5, you may not have a spouse in retirement, and you may live longer than 20 years in retirement.
+This rule makes a ton of assumptions; however, it is easy to understand—the alternative, trying to determine your retirement number by conducting a time value of money calculation.
 Simplicity is the goal of this rule.